vansteki/8gua-api/README.md

 8gua-api
 ========

-Restful API dor 8gu or GC
+Restful API for 8gu or GC